Over time you develop your style and personality.

 Pick a Relevant Topic

-Your goal is to write about something that others enjoy reading so much that they themselves will return for more.
+Your goal is to write about something that others enjoy reading so much that they will return for more.
 Hopefully, they also tell others to come along.
 This begins with your topic selection.
 Some bloggers begin with the title and build from there.
-Others write about a general topic and craft an appropriate title afterwards.
+Others write about a general topic and craft an appropriate title afterward.

 To prevent yourself from babbling on about too many tangent subjects, it is advantageous to have at least a temporary working title and some key subheadings.
 When you are done, you will discover that wordsmithing an appropriate title is a task in itself.